USB Component

 • USB Transfer Rates gives a quick glance at the theoretical maximum data rates that are supported by USB.

-• USB Communication shows how data is exchanged on the USB bus.
+• Endpoints shows how data is exchanged on the USB bus.

 • USB Protocol page gives an overview over the protocol and the basic communication model.